paoloricciuti/sprinkle-js/README.md

 ```
 The above ref will not trigger an effect re-run if the previous value is greater than the new value.

+Please note: if you are using typescript you can't pass something different than a primitive value to the ref and if you pass an equality function is recommended to also use the generic version of the fucntion `createRef<number>(1, (before, after)=> before > after)` otherwise Typescript will narrow the type to a constant.
+If you are using this in Javascript you are allowed to pass object to the ref (although is not recommended since you'll have to access it unnecessarly via the `.value` property), the object passed will be deeply reactive.

 #### createVariable
 This method is used to create a reactive variable for an object.
 It'll throw if you try to pass a primitive value to it.